-Board members, the Commissioner, and staff shall seek an opinion from the Accountability and Disclosure Commission in any situation in which they may have a potential conflict of interest or are uncertain as to whether their planned actions may be a violation of the accountability and disclosure laws.
-Such opinion requests by staff shall be routed through the Commissioner’s Office and General Counsel’s Office.
+Board members, (in accordance with B11), the Commissioner, and staff shall consult with Legal Services on the subject of seeking an opinion from the Accountability and Disclosure Commission in any situation in which they may have a potential conflict of interest or are uncertain as to whether their planned actions may be a violation of the accountability and disclosure laws.
+Such opinion requests by staff shall be routed through the Commissioner’s Office and Legal Services.

 When Board members, the Commissioner, and staff serve as officers or directors in businesses or organizations in which there is no potential conflict under the accountability and disclosure laws, they nonetheless should do so on their own time and with their own resources, unless there is specific statutory authority for such activity.
 Resources of the State, including staff time shall not be used in support of private entities.